stablekernel/aqueduct/source/docs/db/modeling_data.md

 ### Transient Properties

-Properties declares in a managed object subclass are called *transient* because they are not stored in a database.
+Properties declared in a managed object subclass are called *transient* because they are not stored in a database.
 For example, consider an `Author` type that stores first and last name as separate columns.
 Instead of redundantly storing a 'full name' in the database, a transient property can combine the first and last name:

 ```dart
 class Author extends ManagedObject<_Author> implements _Author {